-Dry Weather Receiving SW AMP Parameters BMI Collection Water Monitoring - 011 Multi-habitat Periphyton Collection Bioassessment Physical Habitat Assessment Monitoring at LTME Stations ~ Dry Weather Receiving 1) Channel conditions, inclu uding: Water Monitoring - - Channel dimensions, Hydromodification - Hydrologic and geomor Monitoring at LTME - Presence and condition of vegetation and habitat Stations 2) Location of discharge por ints 3) 3) Habitat integrity 4) Photo documentation of existing erosion and habitat impacts, with location (i.e. latitude and longitude coordinates) where photos were taken 5) Measurement or estimate of dimensions of any existing channel bed or bank eroded areas, including , length, width, and depth of any incisions 6) Known or suspected cause(s) of existing downstream erosion or habitat impact, including flow, soil, slope, and vegetation conditions, as well as upstream land uses and contributing new and existing development Dry Weather Receiving 1) HMP effectiveness monit toring at three stations within Chiquita Canyon downstream of areas Water Monitoring - developed with flow dur ation control facilities.
-Monitoring will include geoform assessment, cross SOC HMP Effectiveness sectional survey, and CR AM in conjunction with bioassessment.
-Stations and methods will be Monitoring defined as part of an HMP-Specific Quality Assurance Program Plan within 60 days of Plan acceptance.
+Dry Weather Receiving SW AMP Parameters BMI Collection Water Monitoring - 011 Multi-habitat Periphyton Collection Bioassessment Physical Habitat Assessment Monitoring at LTME Stations Dry Weather Receiving 1) Channel conditions, inclu uding: Water Monitoring - 1) - Channel dimensions, aunig.
+Hydromodification - Hydrologic and geomo rphic conditions and Monitoring at LTME of vegetation and habitat Stations 2) Location of discharge po 0 3) Habitat integrity 4) č ; Photo documentation of existing erosion and habitat impacts, with location (i.e. latitude and -) longitude coordinates) where photos were taken 5) Measurement or estimate of dimensions of any existing channel bed or bank eroded areas, including , length, width, and depth of any incisions 6) Known or suspected cause(s) of existing downstream erosion or habitat impact, including flow, soil, , slope, and vegetation conditions, as well as upstream land uses and contributing new and existing development - Dry Weather Receiving 1) HMP effectiveness monit toring at three stations within Chiquita Canyon downstream of areas Water Monitoring - 1 ation control facilities.
+Monitoring will include geoform assessment, cross SOC HMP Effectiveness 5 sectional survey, and CRAM in conjunction with bioassessment.
+Stations and methods will be Monitoring 1 IP-Specific Quality Assurance Program Plan within 60 days of Plan acceptance.
 2) itoring conducted by Rancho Mission Viejo.
-The Copermittees will e January 31 Annual Plan Report the RMV project monitoring data and reports required by the mitigation and monitoring program (EIR 589 Mitigation Measure 4.5-8) for creek systems and tributaries impacted by the RMV project for Phases 2 through 5.
+The Copermittees will annually submit with the e January 31 Annual Plan Report the RMV project monitoring data and reports required by the mitigation and monitoring program (EIR 589 Mitigation Measure 4.5-8) for creek systems and tributaries impacted by the RMV project for Phases 2 through 5.
 The data shall be submitted with a technical summary prepared by the Copermittees that includes a map of Phases 2 through 5.
 At the time of the January 31 Annual Plan Report, the map shall identify the outfall locations, percent impervious area draining to the outfalls.
 The annual technical summary shall include any creek restoration recommendations due to hydromodification impacts from development.
 Based on the hydromodification monitoring data and recommendations submitted by the RMV project to mitigate hydromodification impacts to stream systems, the Copermittees will (1) Submit annually a summary report describing any updates to the low flow design criteria as part of the January 31 Annual Plan Report; and (2) Update the Technical Guidance Document (TGD) with revised low flow design criteria, if applicable.